xcambar/emberfest_2016/slides.md

 class: middle, factory2

-# Considerations for an easier life
+# Towards <br>an easier life

 ???
+1. Some considerations for an easier integration
 1. What part of the app will we migrate first?
 2. How to properly bootstrap the app?
 3. What's the communication workflow?